openreplay/openreplay/README.md

 See our [Contributing Guide](CONTRIBUTING.md) for more details.

 Also, feel free to join our [Slack](https://slack.openreplay.com) to ask questions, discuss ideas or connect with our  contributors.

-## Roadmap

-Check out our [roadmap](https://www.notion.so/openreplay/Roadmap-889d2c3d968b4786ab9b281ab2394a94) and keep an eye on what's coming next.
-You're free to [submit](https://github.com/openreplay/openreplay/issues/new) new ideas and vote on features.

 ## License